hMsats/double_pendulum_octave/README.md

 It's fun to set both `TH10` and `TH20` to 180 degrees.
 This gives a vertical double pendulum which should be stable in theory but in practice begins to fall after about a minute due to the finite accuracy of the simulation.

+SEE THE DOUBLE PENDULUM IN ACTION IN THE PICTURE BELOW:

 ![Screenshot](dp.png)